zineos/aimet/Docs/overview/install/index.rst

 Installation
 ############

-This page provides instructions for installing the latest version of AIMET across supported frameworks: ONNX, PyTorch, and TensorFlow.
+This page provides instructions for installing the latest version of AIMET across supported frameworks: ONNX, PyTorch.

 Please select one installation method that best suits your environment: